fredsamhaak/CV/resume_en/CV_HeShen_en.md

 ## Skills

-- Practical experience of using **Python** for EDA, statistical analysis, machine learning and data visualization (Proficient in using NumPy, Pandas, scikit-learn, SciPy, StatsModels, pingouin, Matplotlib, seaborn, etc.);
+- Practical experience of using **Python** for EDA, statistical analysis, machine learning, deep learning and data visualization (Proficient in using NumPy, Pandas, scikit-learn, PyTorch, SciPy, StatsModels, pingouin, Matplotlib, seaborn, etc.);

 - Experience in the use of bioinformatics tools for: